These pumpkin muffins stay moist for days, and they have the best balance of flavors and sweetness. I can't wait for you to try these.

 Usually, fresh pumpkin puree contains more liquids which make these muffins extra moist and melt in your mouth delicious.
 However, canned pumpkin puree will give you pretty much the same result.

-It’s okay to store these muffins at room temperature.
+Store these muffins at room temperature.
 Make sure that you store the muffins in an airtight container so they won’t dry out.

 Freeze these muffins after they cooled completely in an airtight freezer-friendly container for up to 3 months, some people find the cupcake tastes better after freezing it.

 Gluten-free - if you want to make this recipe gluten-free, simply replace the flour with gluten-free flour.

 Dairy-free- you can make these muffins dairy-free by replacing the milk with vegan milk.